tiredsosha/warden/README.md

 - Publishing of current volume status
 - Works as a background process, so no pop-up windows and no need in nircmd
 - Pretty easy configuration and installation
-- Configuration validation and full debug
+- Configuration validation
 - Autoreconnection to MQTT Broker
 - Command-line interface
+- Nice debug

 ### Layout